darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/selected-image.md

 : Refresh the Exif data from the source file.
 Warning: this may overwrite some tags and metadata that you have altered in darktable (such as star ratings).

 monochrome
 : Flag the image as monochrome, meaning that it will receive any monochrome-specific workflow treatment that is offered by the processing modules.
-Refer to the [developing monochrome images](monochrome.md) section for more details.

 color
 : Remove the monochrome flag from the image so that it will receive the default workflow treatment that is normally used when developing color photos.